 We were pretty nervous about the ceremony bit.
 Not because of cold feet or anything, mainly just the whole ‘proclaiming your love in front of a hundred people’ thing.
 That’s so intense!
 So first and foremost, we wanted everyone to be super relaxed – especially us!

-We made sure that more than just the bridal party, everyone involved in the ceremony were people we knew and loved.
+We made sure that more than just the wedding party, everyone involved in the ceremony were people we knew and loved.
 Our celebrant (Ry Kennedy) was our mate from years ago, and I don’t think a more chill and calming guy exists.
 He can also really work a crowd!

 Our mums both did readings for us – ‘How Falling in Love is like Owning a Dog’ by Taylor Mali, because we LOVE dogs, and an excerpt from ‘The Amber Spyglass’ by Philip Pullman because it’s one of my fave books.